AustinCodingAcademy/wordpress-gitbook/02Lesson.md

 #Demostration
 We will be going over a website that gains a lot of traffic and reviewing it.
+* Google analytics is free to use
+* Drop the google analytics code into the <head>

 #Activity
+We will be giving you a set of data to look over and draw conclusions on how to improve the audience and traffic.

 {% include "/footer.md" %}